 How should we choose between the present and the future?
 Some of the most pressing problems that we face are fleeting when viewed in historical perspective.
 Millions currently suffer in extreme poverty.
 However, the percentage of people living in extreme poverty fell dramatically near the end of the 20th century, virtually halving between 1990 and 2010.
 It could well fall to zero within our lifetimes (The Economist 2013).
-Other problems that press upon us will spread across improving the value of the future of the kind that are focal in Greaves and MacAskill's presentation.

-the very long run.
+Other problems that press upon us will spread across the very long run.
 Climate change is the most salient example.
-CO2 released into the atmosphere today has the potential to affect the climate for thousands of years into the future (Archer et al. 2009).
+CO_2 released into the atmosphere today has the potential to affect the climate for thousands of years into the future (Archer et al. 2009).
 In deciding which problems to prioritize, should we be more concerned about the present or the future?